The Best TV Shows on GMA Network

 Rio del Mar is a Philippine TV drama series produced by TAPE Inc. and broadcast on the GMA Network.
 Directed by Mel Chionglo, Jeffrey Jeturian and Gina Alajar, this series is about family, friendship, deception and betrayal.
 The series was the comeback of 1980s actress, Vivian Velez.

-• My Husband's Wife
+• The Millionaire's Wife